WICG/fenced-frame/README.md

 ### Unpartitioned storage access

-The challenges of this use case is detailed in the document [here](https://github.com/shivanigithub/fenced-frame/blob/master/PrompltessUnpartitionedStorageAccess.md).
+The challenges of this use case is detailed in [Fenced frames and promptless unpartitioned storage access](https://github.com/shivanigithub/fenced-frame/blob/master/alternate_usecases_analysis/PrompltessUnpartitionedStorageAccess.md).

 ## Security considerations